cisco/mindmeld/source/userguide/auto_annotator.rst

 	}

 The rule above would annotate all text files named "train" or "test" in the "faq" and "salary" domains.
 Only sys_amount-of-money and sys_time entities would be annotated.
-Internally, the above rule is combined to a single pattern: "(faq|salary)/.*/(train.txt|test.txt)" and this pattern is matched against all file paths in the domain folder of your Mindmeld application.
+Internally, the above rule is combined to a single pattern: "(faq|salary)/.*/(train.txt|test.txt)" and this pattern is matched against all file paths in the domain folder of your MindMeld application.

 .. warning::